-- (3) ★12 from three of the following four areas, with at least ★3 taken in Canadian Literature and Culture - a.
+- (3) ★12 required from three of the following four areas, with at least ★3 taken in Canadian Literature and Culture - a.
 Canadian Literature and Culture - b.
 Postcolonial Literature and Culture - c.
 American Literature and Culture - d.
 Aboriginal/Indigenous Literature and Culture - (4) ENGL 532, the Honors Tutorial, is a recommended rather than a required part of a student's program.

 In the Combined Honors program, students must meet the promotion and graduation standards of each department.
-Requirements in English are outlined in §43.9.1
+Requirements in English are outlined in §44.9.1.

-43.9.3 Major and Minor in English
+44.9.3 Major and Minor in English

-Students wishing to major in English must take a minimum of $\bigstar 30$ to a maximum of $\bigstar 48$ at the 200-level or above, including $\bigstar 6$ at the 400-level.
+Students wishing to major in English must take a minimum of \star 30 to a maximum of \star 48 at the 200-level or above, including \star 6 at the 400-level.
+No course can be used to meet more than one area requirement across and within the areas listed in (1), (2) and (3).

-- ★9 required from three of the following four areas, with ★6 taken at the 200-level. - a.
-Language, Writing - b.
-Reading Histories - c.
-Textualities - d.
-Reading Politics - (2) ★12 from four of the following five areas:.. - a.
+- ★9 required from three of the following four areas, with ★6 taken at the 200-level.

+- a.
+Language, Writing

+- b.
+Reading Histories

+- c.
+Textualities

+- d.
+Reading Politics

+(2) ★12 required from four of the following five areas:.

+- a.
 Old and Middle English Literature and Culture - b.
 Early Modern Literature and Culture - Restoration and Eighteenth-Century Literature and Culture (including American, British, Canadian, and World Anglophone literatures and cultures) - d.
 Nineteenth-Century Literature and Culture (including American, British, Canadian, and World Anglophone literatures and cultures) - Twentieth-Century Literature and Culture (including American, British, Canadian, and World Anglophone literatures and cultures)